 - Mays Clinic, East Lobby valet entrance

 - Faculty Center, Floor 3, near Garage 17 entrance

 The Rotary House skybridge is open so patients and visitors can walk between the Rotary House and the Main Building after being screened.
 The Rotary House skybridge is open Monday through Friday, 6 a.m. to 10 p.m.

-All café services will be grab and go or customer assisted.
-Salad bars and self-service of bulk foods will remain closed.
+All café services are grab-and-go or customer assisted.
+Salad bars and self-service of bulk foods remain closed.
 Utensils and meal accompaniments will remain individually packaged or server assisted.
 Cashless payment is encouraged.

 Distancing continues to ensure safety.